c3cbot/legacy-c3cbot/README.md

 A bot that can be customized using plugins.
 Currently supports Facebook Messenger (using fca-unofficial, a repo forked from facebook-chat-api and maintained by me) and Discord (using discord.js)

-_Now Heroku compatible!_ (you may need to manually create a config file, through.)
+~~_Now Heroku compatible!_ (you may need to manually create a config file, through.)~~ Heroku blocked Metric server's IP, will change that soon.
+If you want to run on Heroku, use other external service to request to dummy HTTP server located on your domain.

 ## Before you install
 Make sure you have Administrator/root permission on your terminal, otherwise you can't start bot. (reason: process priority).